sveltejs/svelte/site/content/blog/2021-06-01-whats-new-in-svelte-june-2021.md

 ---
 title: What's new in Svelte: June 2021
-description: Progress on SvelteKit V1 and tighter TypeScript/Svelte integrations in language tools
+description: Progress towards SvelteKit 1.0 and tighter TypeScript/Svelte integrations in language tools
 author: Daniel Sandoval
 authorURL: https://desandoval.net
 ---

 This month, we saw lots of contributions to SvelteKit and its docs.
-The language tools also got some new features alongside some hydration bug fixes in Svelte core.
+The language tools also got some new features, most notably deeper integration with Svelte files within JavaScript or TypeScript files.
 Let's jump into the updates...

 ## New in SvelteKit
-- `svelte.config.js` config files can now be loaded in ESM format (`.js` instead of `.cjs` - either can be used).
-It is recommended to use the `.js` format going forward.
+- `svelte.config.js` config files are now be loaded in ESM format (`.js` instead of `.cjs`).
 - AMP pages will now use the rendered CSS, rather than emitted CSS
+- `svelte-check` has been added to the TypeScript template ([sveltejs/kit#1556](https://github.com/sveltejs/kit/pull/1556))
+- support for https keypair [sveltejs/kit#1456](https://github.com/sveltejs/kit/pull/1456)
+- now bundling Vite with SvelteKit and using an upgraded version.
+Remove Vite from your `package.json` if it's there
+- etags for binary responses [sveltejs/kit#1382](https://github.com/sveltejs/kit/pull/1382)
+- Renamed `$layout` to `__layout` and `$error` to `__error`
+- Removed `getContext` in favor of `request.locals`
+- Renamed `.svelte` output directory to `.svelte-kit`.
+Update your `.gitignore` accordingly
 - `trailingSlash: 'never' | 'always' | 'ignore'` is now available in the config.
 This should make it easier to build sites that work with static hosting providers that expect a trailing slash for `index.html` pages, and provides an escape hatch for anyone that needs more complex behaviour.

+## Notable bug fixes in SvelteKit
+- `adapter-netlify` got a fix [sveltejs/kit#1467](https://github.com/sveltejs/kit/pull/1467) and new documentation in the readme https://github.com/sveltejs/kit/tree/master/packages/adapter-netlify
 - The router will no longer intercept navigation for URLs that the app does not own.
 This fixes a crash for apps that have `<a>` elements on the page with the same origin but don't share a base path with the app.
-- Hash only changes are now handled by the router - fixing the browser's "back" navigation between hash changes.
+- Hash only changes are now handled by the router fixing the browser's "back" navigation between hash changes in some circumstances.
-- Svelte Kit builds and dev versions should now work on Windows (`pnpm build` and `dev` commands were failing due to lack of an `rm` command)

 ## New in Svelte & Language Tools
 - Svelte 3.38.1 and 3.38.2 fixed an issue with hydration that was causing duplicate elements.
 If you're seeing this in your project, be sure to update the latest version!
-- You can now toggle the TypeScript plugin on and off in the Svelte extension (Extension version [**104.11.0**](https://github.com/sveltejs/language-tools/releases/tag/extensions-104.11.0))
-- Language server users on newer versions of Svelte will now have their sourcemaps preprocessed by Svelte instead of the (now deprecated) logic in language tools.
-(Extension version [**104.12.2**](https://github.com/sveltejs/language-tools/releases/tag/extensions-104.12.2))
+- A new TypeScript plugin provides deeper integration with Svelte files within JavaScript or TypeScript files.
+This includes diagnostics, references and renaming of variables.
+It is turned off by default for now.
+We encourage you to test it out and [provide feedback](https://github.com/sveltejs/language-tools/issues/580)
+- In the latest version of `svelte-check` you can now provide the path to your `tsconfig.json` or `jsconfig.json`.
+Example: `svelte-check --tsconfig "./tsconfig.json"`.
+This ensures the diagnostics are only run on files that are referenced in that config.
+It also runs diagnostics on JavaScript and/or TypeScript files which removes the need to run another check (like `tsc --noEmit`) for non-Svelte files (`svelte-check` version [**1.6.0**](https://github.com/sveltejs/language-tools/releases/tag/svelte-check-1.6.0))

 ---